shotgunsoftware/tk-core/docs/platform.rst

 The methods in this section are used when you want to start up or manage a Toolkit engine.
 This typically happens directly once a host application (e.g. Maya or Nuke) has been launched.
 A running engine typically needs to be terminated before a new engine can be started.
 The method for terminating an engine can be found on the engine class itself.
+Methods defining a standard interface for launching host applications are also provided.

 .. autofunction:: start_engine